awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/SETUP.md

     - Install packages to setup a GUI Desktop on the FPGA Developer AMI.
     - Set a user password for the 'centos' user.
     - **IMPORTANT: Please take a note of the password it generates at the end.
 You will need to use it to connect using RDP.**
+    - The setup script is a one time setup and completes in 8-15 mins.
+Feel free to use this time to read the workshop.

 #### Connect to your instance using a remote desktop client